-Options available to protect or enforce intellectual property rights depend on the type of intellectual property.
+Options available to protect or enforce IP rights depend on the type of IP.
 As an example, software (including source code) is automatically protected under the Copyright Act 1968 (Cth).
-An owner may also apply to IP Australia, the government body administering IP rights and legislation, for software to be registered under the Designs Act 2003 (Cth) or patented under the Patents Act 1967 (Cth).
+An owner may also apply to IP Australia, the Government body administering IP rights and legislation, for software to be registered under the Designs Act 2003 (Cth) or patented under the Patents Act 1967 (Cth).
 Software can also be protected contractually through confidentiality agreements between parties.